Donearm/Scientia/content/philosophy_and_religion/Christianity.md

 Marcion was quickly declared heretic, and the Church was forced to create their own biblical canon in answer to Marcion's.

+### Saint Augustine

+While highly influential, he also held some later declared heretical positions.
+For instance, he held that angels may be both bad or good, while only devils were always bad.
+He also believed that we were all doomed after Adam's sin, and only God could grant salvation.
+This was unrelated to how one would act during life, and only God knew why some were saved and others damned.
+Even infants would automatically go to hell, unless God intervened.
+Only those who were baptized could be saved, adults or infants.

+Regarding sex, he claimed that Adam and Eve before the original sin could have had sex without lust, only with will, but after that sin we all lost that capability, and fell to the sin of lust.

+These theories were held as orthodox for centuries, until the Counter-Reformation or later, when were abandoned by the Catholic Church.

 ## Non-theological facts

 ### Antisemitism